PolySync/oscc/control/joystick_commander/BUILD.md

 This will build the joystick_commander in the `build` directory.

-Once the build is complete, if the socketcan library has bee configured correctly (`sudo ip link set can0 type can bitrate 500000`) the joystick_commander is available for use.
+Once the build is complete, if the socketcan library has been configured correctly (`sudo ip link set can0 type can bitrate 500000`) the joystick_commander is available for use.

 ## Building against linuxcan